Kabix1/Puppet/README.md

 ## Description

-Puppet project for installing dot files and software in my setup.
+Puppet project for installing dotfiles and software in my setup.